 The Signs of Depression

 Female and male postpartum depression can be slightly different.
 For some reason, men and women seem to exhibit different symptoms when they have this disease.
 Men are more likely to show anger, violence, frustration or irritability.
-When a dad has depression, he may try to work continuously or engage in substance abuse to distract his mind from negative feelings.
+When a dad has depression, he may try to work continuously or engage in substance use to distract his mind from negative feelings.

 Postpartum depression in men may cause a sudden weight gain or loss.
 The man may feel sad for no reason or unusually tired all of the time.
 He may also lose interest in work, school, sex or hobbies that he previously loved.
 Men are also more likely to complain about a physical problem when they have postpartum depression.

 Sometimes, men may use drugs or alcohol to feel normal and happy again.
-This can, unfortunately, lead to a substance abuse disorder.
+This can, unfortunately, lead to a substance use disorder.
 Whether the man needs help for an addiction or depression, young adult rehab programs can help.

 Whether someone needs treatment for male postpartum depression or addiction, there are options available.
 At a depression treatment center for men, individuals can get the gender-specific therapy and counseling they need.
 In this kind of environment, men can open up, share their experiences and gain support from their peers.